Angry Birds Seasons: Season 2011

-2012
+Season 2012

-Levels

-The third season began in January 2012, when "Year of the Dragon" was released; it is about Chinese New Year.
+Season 2012 would begin in January of said year, when "Year of the Dragon" was released; it was themed around Chinese New Year.
 It features the replacement of the Mighty Eagle, the Mighty Dragon, that loops out the structures and defeats all the pigs; it is free to use.
 A Japanese Cherry Blossom episode was announced on February 28, 2012, with a release date on March 7, 2012.
 In June 2012, Angry Birds Seasons added their twelfth episode, Piglantis.
 It was launched on June 14 and is the second summer based episode (the first episode being Summer Pignic).
 The main new feature in Angry Birds: Piglantis is fluid physics: the birds, wood, and glass are buoyant in the water levels; however, the pigs and stone are too heavy to rise to the surface and sink down until they are defeated.
-In August 2012, "Back to School" was added, which introduces the pink bird, Stella and it’s Back To School Day.
-In October 2012 when Haunted Hogs was released and was the third Halloween episode in the series.
-It added ghost blocks, which is visible to all items except the birds and the pigs unless they are inside them.
+In August 2012, "Back to School" was added, which introduces the pink bird, Stella and it's Back To School Day.
+October 2012 is when the third Halloween themed episode, "Haunted Hogs," was released.
+It added ghost blocks, which are visible to all items except the birds and the pigs unless they are inside them.
 On December 1, Winter Wonderham was released and was the third Christmas episode in the series.
 Like the other Christmas episodes, it is set up as an advent calendar.
 It introduced slippery blue ice, that makes wood, ice, stone, birds, and pigs slip on contact.
+Interestingly, if the player was playing on an Android device and clicked level 5 of this episode, they would be greeted to a special blue Intel Golden Egg, made to tie in with the then new web game, Angry Birds In: Ultrabook Adventure.
+The golden egg contained 5 exclusive levels, and would be removed in 2016.

-2013
+Season 2013

-Levels

-The fourth season began in May 2013, when Abra-Ca-Bacon based on World Circus Day was released; it has a magician theme and features magic portals, which can teleport materials, birds, or pigs from one portal to another.
-In December 2013, Arctic Eggspedition was released, the fourth Christmas episode, and it is once again set up as an advent calendar with one level unlocked per day or all unlocked with an in-app purchase.
-The fourth season is the shortest episode in Seasons, with just two episodes.
+Season 2013 would begin far later into the year than usual, with the episode Abra-Ca-Bacon based on World Circus Day released in May 2013.
+It has a magician theme and features a new level mechanic known as "magic portals", which can teleport materials, birds, or pigs from one portal to another.
+December 2013 would see the release of the fourth Christmas themed episode, Arctic Eggspedition.
+It was once again set up as an advent calendar with one level unlocked per day.
+This is the shortest season in the game's history, with only two episodes.